the-arkhive/webdesign-for-artists/Lessons/lesson_2.md

 ### Git Commands

 NOTE UPDATE WITH FIXED CLONE PROCESS
-  - clone issues https vs git FIND FIX
+  - Terminal install XCode command line tools
+  - install Git
   - pull issues on Mac
-  - Terminal install XCode command line tools
-  - install git

 Git was originally made to be used with a command line or terminal, but it has also been adapted to more simplified use through Graphical User Interfaces (GUIs).
 The GitHub tab on the right side of Atom is one of these.
 Or rather the Git tab is, and the GitHub tab just provides us some info about our repo online.
 So let's click on the little `Git` button in the bottom right corner.
 You should get an interface that is split into 3 areas.
 The top one shows you which files in your repo have changed.
 If you open the README.md file, add some text and save, it should appear in the list with a yellow icon.
 This means Git has found changes to files and is ready to save them in a special way we call `Commits`.
 To move on to the next zone we need to `Stage` our changes.
 Do this by clicking the `Stage All` button in the upper right of the first zone.
 This should move any changes files down to the second zone.
 From there we are ready to make our first `Commit`.
 In the final box where it say `Commit message` add a message.
 Fir this lets just use something like "Learning git" or "testing commit".
 One that field is filled press `Commit to master`.